Padiham: Landmarks

 There are five significant mansions in the local area: Huntroyde Hall, dating from 1576, and Simonstone Hall, dating from 1660, in nearby Simonstone, are still privately owned.
 Gawthorpe Hall was donated to the National Trust in 1970, but is jointly managed with Lancashire County Council under a 99-year lease.
 Gawthorpe is in the Ightenhill district.

 The National Trust also runs an office and a tearoom in the courtyard of the property.
 Gawthorpe was owned by the Shuttleworth family, which held Shuttleworth Hall near Hapton from the 12th century.
 The current building dates from 1639 and is still a working farm.
 Read Hall and Park is in the nearby village of Read, about 1 mi west of Padiham on the A671.

 St Leonard's Parish Church dates from 1866 to 1869 and is a Grade II listed building.
 It occupies the site of earlier churches dating back to 1451 or earlier.
-The original churchyard did not extend so far north as it does today.
-In 1802 proposals were made to extend it and remove "nuisances" on the north side of the church.
-This occurred in 1835.
-It seems likely that the former premises of Padiham Grammar School were purchased and demolished at that time.
+The original churchyard was smaller in extent than today, being expanded to the northern edge in 1835.

 Padiham Town Hall in Burnley Road, built in 1938 to designs by Bradshaw Gass & Hope, is a Grade II listed building.

 Padiham Memorial Park at the top of Church Street, was designed by Thomas Mawson, a prolific landscape designer.
 It was officially opened in 1921 as a memorial to those of the town who gave their lives in the First World War.
 It now commemorates victims of the Second World War as well.

 The park covers 12 acre on two sites divided by the River Calder.
 The upper section is mainly formal, dominated by Knight Hill House, currently used as an Age UK (formerly Age Concern) day centre, and has a rose garden, lawns and two memorials.
 The lower section, off Park Street, has two bowling greens, tennis courts, skate park and Padiham Leisure Centre.
 The park is a Green Flag award winner.
 The park still had remains of some Second World War air raid shelters in 2008.